BLOG

 Machine Learning in Environmental Monitoring

-The role of artificial intelligence in the fight against climate change has been increasing in the past couple of years.
+The role of artificial intelligence in environmental monitoring systems has been ever increasing in recent years.
+Machine learning is especially relevant in the fight against climate change.
 The onslaught of pollution, amongst other environmental concerns remains one of the world’s most pressing issues.
-In this article, we’ll look into the application of machine learning in environmental monitoring.

 What is Environment Monitoring & Why is it Important?

-Environmental monitoring indicates assessment of the environment.
-Specific tools and techniques measure a series of parameters to determine the quality of the environment, and the impact human activities have on it.
 The results of this analysis provide a risk and impact assessment report.
 The main objective is to manage and minimise the impact of an organisation’s activities on the environment.
 Either to ensure compliance with laws and regulations or to minimise risks of harmful effects on the natural environment.

-Even before the threat of climate change became pressing, monitoring the environment has been important.
-The understanding of how the environment works, allows societies to plan better, from anticipating the coming of a storm to correctly identifying when the weather will shift.
-But now, with the issue of climate change, it is imperative to get better at monitoring the environment and to react more effectively to drastic changes.
+From this understanding of how the environment works, societies are able to plan better, such as anticipating the coming of a storm or correctly identifying when the weather will shift.
+However now, with the issue of climate change, it is imperative to improve the process of monitoring the environment and to react more effectively to drastic changes.

 Role of AI in Environmental Monitoring

-The technology behind environmental monitoring has evolved quite significantly over the last couple of decades.
+The technology behind environmental monitoring has evolved significantly over the last couple of decades.
 Previously, the majority of the technology and engineering used revolved around the usage of sensors and specialised observational tools.

 Data captured by IoT device sensors from a wide variety of environmental conditions can be integrated via the Wireless Sensor Network (WSN), a cloud-based environmental system.
 In this way, the devices can record, characterise, monitor, and analyse elements in a specific environment.